 Free to use image sourced from Unsplash

 Marketing liaises with sales leaders and management to optimize campaigns.
-Messaging and content better fit the ideal customer profiles that sales are targeting.
+Messaging and content better align with the ideal customer profiles sales is targeting.

 Marketing also helps to increase customer lifetime value (CLV) with support and loyalty programs.